rixx/books.rixx.de/data/reviews/josef-pieper/leisure-the-basis-of-culture/index.md

 of touch with who you are and what matters to you, of feeling restless.
 It's a common feeling in the reals of depression and burnout and has been described in detail by early Christians (think desert fathers).

 As a solution, he argues that you need true leisure.
-He basically writes a love song to leisure, similar to 1 Cor 13 in style and content.
+He writes a love song to leisure, similar to 1 Cor 13 in style and content.
 True leisure will serve to truly transcend work, to break away from the concept.
 True leisure, he says, is effortless, an attitude of non-activity, of being calm and letting things happen.
 Of being receptive and contemplative instead of searching things out.
 Of being cheerful and trusting and open.
 Of having a light touch, a loose